Paleocene–Eocene Thermal Maximum

-Stratigraphic sections of rock from this period reveal numerous other changes.
-Fossil records for many organisms show major turnovers.
-For example, in the marine realm, a mass extinction of benthic foraminifera, a global expansion of subtropical dinoflagellates, and an appearance of excursion, planktic foraminifera and calcareous nanofossils all occurred during the beginning stages of PETM.
-On land, modern mammal orders (including primates) suddenly appear in Europe and in North America.
-Sediment deposition changed significantly at many outcrops and in many drill cores spanning this time interval.
+What has become clear over the last few decades is that Stratigraphic sections across the PETM reveal numerous changes beyond warming and carbon emission.
+Consistent with an Epoch boundary, fossil records of many organisms show major turnovers.
+In the marine realm, a mass extinction of benthic foraminifera, a global expansion of subtropical dinoflagellates, and an appearance of excursion taxa, including within planktic foraminifera and calcareous nannofossils, all occurred during the beginning stages of the PETM.
+On land, many modern mammal orders (including primates) suddenly appear in Europe and in North America.